aGomez1241/osticket-prereqs/README.md

 <img src="https://i.imgur.com/MhYRVn5.png"/>
 </p>
 <p>
 Go to C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php and rename the file ost-config.php then right click it go to properties and then security.
-Go to permissions disable its inheritence then add a principal and give everyone read/write permission.
+Go to permissions, disable its inheritance then add a principal and give everyone read/write permission.
 </p>
 <br />